Blog How research is helping to transform food environments in Kenya

 The first story, Challenging barriers to capturing accurate data on food intake in Kenyan populations, tells us about the creative gambles scientists have taken to record in detail both the type and approximate quantities of the main foods, snacks and beverages consumed daily, weekly, and monthly by members of the Vihiga and Kitui County communities, going beyond conventional methods that exist to capture people's dietary patterns.

-The second story, Leveraging on food and culture connection to promote healthier foodways in Kenya, explains what traditional foodways are and how documenting them through the youth of the community allows for the recovery of traditional ways of eating, which are often healthy, but have been lost in the midst of modernization.
+The second story, Decoding the food and culture connection to promote healthier foodways in Kenya, explains what traditional foodways are and how documenting them through the youth of the community allows for the recovery of traditional ways of eating, which are often healthy, but have been lost in the midst of modernization.

 The third and last story is innovative and exciting.
 Collecting recipes as powerful nutrition education tools in Kenya shows us how recipes can be used as interventions to address malnutrition.
 As this post explains it to us, a community may have foods rich in certain nutrients but may end up not benefiting from them because of lack of knowledge on how to prepare.
 That's why our scientists have been collecting them, preparing them with the community and analyzing them in the lab to show people how to prepare them in a way that retains nutrients.